 - The care you get must be a plan benefit.
 This means we include it in our Benefits Chart in Chapter 4 of your Member Handbook. - The care must be medically necessary.
-Medically necessary describes the services, supplies, or drugs you need to prevent, diagnose, or treat your medical condition or to maintain your current health status.
-This includes care that keeps you from going into a hospital or nursing home.
-It also means the services, supplies, equipment, or drugs meet accepted standards of medical practice. - Medically necessary care is appropriate for your condition.
+By medically necessary, we mean you need services to prevent, diagnose, or treat your condition or to maintain your current health status.
+This includes care that keeps you from going into a hospital or nursing facility.
+It also means the services, supplies, or drugs meet accepted standards of medical practice. - Medically necessary care is appropriate for your condition.
 This includes care related to physical conditions and mental health.
 It includes the kind and level of services.
 It includes the number of treatments.
 It also includes where you get the services and how long they continue.
 Medically necessary services must: - " be the services that other providers would usually order. - " help you get better or stay as well as you are. - " help stop your condition from getting worse. - " help prevent and find health problems. - You must get your care from network providers.
 Usually, we won't cover care from a provider who doesn't work with our health plan.
-Here are some cases when this rule does not apply: - We cover emergency or urgently needed care from an out-of-network provider (for more information, refer to Section H in this chapter). - If you need care that our plan covers and our network providers can't give it to you, you can get the care from an out-of-network provider.
+This means that you will have to pay the provider in full for the services provided.
+Here are some cases when this rule does not apply: - We cover emergency or urgently needed care from an out-of-network provider (for more information, refer to Section H in this chapter). - If you need care that our plan covers and our network providers cannot give it to you, you can get the care from an out-of-network provider.
 You may be required to get prior authorization before getting care from an out-of-network provider.
-In this situation, we cover the care as if you got it from a network provider.
+In this situation, we will cover the care as if you got it from a network provider.